Arthritis & Sports is the only orthopaedics practice in Northern Virginia to offer DEXA services to its patients

 Still think BMI measurements are good enough?

 Don’t take it as gospel the next time you read that Suzie Fitness Model maintains a 6% body fat level – body composition measurements have been proven to be grossly underestimated.
-In a recent Texas A&M study, the body composition and bone mineral density of elite female college athletes was observed and tracked over competitive seasons.
+In a recent Texas A&M study, the body composition and bone mineral density of elite female college athletes were observed and tracked over competitive seasons.
 Although not the intent of the study, an interesting juxtaposition emerged between popularly reported body fat percentages, and those measured in elite athletes.
 For example, the DEXA-measured average body fat percentage of female swimmers was measured at 22.2%, and 15% for track sprint athletes.
 These numbers differ vastly to what we would assume they would have, due in part to the popular notions of single-digit leanness.

 While body mass index (BMI) can be helpful to track your progress, body fat percentage is superior as a measure of healthy weight.
 Over the long haul, weight means nothing unless you can accurately assess whether that weight you’re trying valiantly to lose or gain actually consists of fat or muscle.
 Think your diet and training regimen is really working?
 The DEXA is a simple and sure-fire way of letting you know.